pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

     ```
     The command automatically formats the file and stores it in the Azure Keyvault.

-The PagoPA CA chain certificate secret name is automatically derived from the chart, using  use the following format: : *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*pagopa-ca-chain-certs*
+The PagoPA CA chain certificate secret name should be: *k8s-pagopa-proxy-NODE-TYPE-secrets-pagopa-ca-chain-certs*, where *NODE-TYPE* can be either *test* or *prod*, depending on PagoPA node type you're connecting to (i.e. test or prod).

-* **Create all other secrets**: create an Azure Keyvault secret in Json format in the GUI.
+* **Create all other secrets**: create an Azure Keyvault secret in Json format through the Azure portal GUI.
+The name of the secret should be *k8s-pagopa-proxy-NODE-TYPE-secrets*, where *NODE-TYPE* can be either *test* or *prod*, depending on PagoPA node type you're connecting to (i.e. test or prod).
+The secret should have the following content `{"pagopa-password": "XXX", "pagopa-id-psp": "XXX", "pagopa-id-int-psp": "XXX", "pagopa-id-canale": "XXX", "pagopa-id-canale-pagamento": "XXX", "redis-db-password": "XXX"}`.
+Substitute *XXX* as appropriate.

-The other secret names are derived from the values specified in the chart variables, and are in the following format: *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*Values.pagopaProxy.secrets.azureSecretNameSuffix*

 * **Install the chart**